McGarry-A/job-hack-2-frontend/README.md

 > Toggle Login/Register DONE
 > Error handling in form DONE
 > Sign In With Email (Typescript backend?)
 DONE
-> Sign In With Google (Firebase?)
+> Sign In With Google
 > Append state object to global state DONE
-> Find a better image for the sign in component
+> Find a better image for the sign in component DONE
 > Remember me box, if they check it their user comp should be saved to local storage

 App: